lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 })
 ```
 \begin{center}
-Using msw instead of mocking axios.
+Using MSW instead of mocking Axios.
 \end{center}

 You can have even less boilerplate by setting up the server in another file and importing it automatically, as suggested [in the documentation](https://mswjs.io/docs/getting-started/integrate/node): https://mswjs.io/docs/getting-started/integrate/node.
 Then you won't need to copy this code into all your tests - you just test as if you are in production with a real server that responds how you expect it to.